 The Accademia Gallery is most widely known for exhibiting the authentic version of Michelangelo’s David.
 While planning a trip to Florence, a must-see for travelers typically includes a visit to David’s home.
 But what other hidden gems are featured in the second-most popular museum in Florence?
 This guide will provide information on visiting the Accademia’s prestigious repertoire of Renaissance classics and how to get Accademia gallery tickets.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 One of the museums you absolutely cannot miss while in Florence is the Accademia Gallery, home of Michelangelo’s David.
 The best way to see the Accademia Gallery is through a guided Florence tour.
 Our Florence Highlights Tour with Duomo Visit is a great way to get skip the line Accademia Gallery tickets and a guided tour from a local art expert.
 Traveling from Rome?
 Check out our Florence in a Day from Rome Day Trip, which also provides an incredible guided tour of the Accademia Gallery.

 Here’s a comprehensive list of all of our tours that visit the Accademia Gallery: